lmedinam/mockgopher/README.md

 # MockGopher

-Is a library and CLI/GUI application to make mock server in a ease.
+Is a library and CLI application to make mock server in a ease.

 ## CLI Instalation